TESLA INVENTED RADIO?

 Tesla finally takes Marconi to court.
 He can't afford powerful lawers and

-winner in a patent battle is usually the side with the deeper pockets.
+inventors have found, the winner in a patent battle is usually the side

-Tesla couldn't afford to continue the court case.
-Also, though Tesla's
+with the deeper pockets.
+Tesla couldn't afford to continue the court

-patents.
+the patents.
 This probably was the reason why Marconi's US radio patents

 suddenly went through in the first place after being rejected.
 Finally,

-very probably not a technical expert.
+the judge was very probably not a technical expert, and could be easily

 Tesla loses his R&D financing in later decades, while Marconi's